STEADY: Simultaneous State Estimation and Dynamics Learning from Indirect Observations: The Algorithm

 \subsubsection{Accelerating Learning by Flattening the E Step posterior}

 Since the kinodynamic model is very inaccurate in the early stages of training, we found that directly using the E Step posterior $P(x_{1:T}|u_{1:T-1}, y_{1:T})$ can cause all sampled trajectories to concentrate around a single incorrect trajectory, slowing down the learning process or even trapping the optimizer in local optima.
-To mitigate this problem, we take inspiration from simulated annealing and modify the E Step to instead sample from the flattened posterior:
+To mitigate this problem, we take inspiration from simulated annealing and modify the E Step to instead sample with a modified observation model

-where the parameter $w_{\mathrm{obs}} \in [0, 1]$ controls the flatness of the posterior.
+where the parameter $w_{\mathrm{obs}} \in [0, 1]$ controls the importance of the observations.
 During the course of the training, we linearly increase $w_{\mathrm{obs}}$ from 0 to 1.
 As shown in our evaluation in Section~\ref{sec:obs_noise_impact}, this modification consistently improves the training outcome.